-Measure 2024/25 target 2023/24 forecast (target) 2022/23 actual (target) Source of data/ information Strategic objective links
+Measure 2025/26 target 2024/25 forecast (target) 2023/24 actual (target) Source of data/ information Strategic objective links

-SPE 1 Index measure Financial service Achieved Achieved (Achieved) Achieved (Achieved) See below SO 1: Evolving our outcomes-focused
+SPE 1 Index measure Achieved 1 Achieved Not See below SO 1: Evolving our

+Financial service (Achieved) achieved outcomes-focused

+providers and (Achieved) approach

-providers and consumers of New approach
+consumers of New

 Zealand financial

 services believe that

-FMA's actions promote fair, efficient and
+FMA's actions promote

+fair, efficient and

 transparent financial

 markets

 Index mea sure sub-com ponents

-1.1 Stakeholders agree 90% 90% 90.5% Annual Ease of •
+1.1 Stakeholders agree 90% 90% 80% Annual Ease of -

-that the FMA's actions (85%) (85%) Doing Business
+that the FMA's actions (90%) (85%) Doing Business

 help raise standards of survey of market

 market conduct and participants and

-integrity FMA stakeholders
+integrity 2 FMA stakeholders

-1.2 Consumers are 75 % 75% 75% Annual Consumer
+1.2 Consumers are 75% 75% 65% Annual Consumer

-confident in the quality (65%) (65%) Confidence survey
+confident in the quality (75%) (65%) Confidence survey

 of regulation of New

 Zealand's financial

 markets

-1: The target for SPE1 is based on an equal weighting between the stakeholders and consumers survey sub-components.
+^{1:} The target for SPE 1 is based on an equal weighting between the stakeholders and consumers survey sub-components.
 To achieve the index target will require meeting both sub-measure targets.

-2: This sub-component is an average based on two survey questions relating to stakeholder perceptions of the FMA's actions to support market integrity, and the FMA helping to raise standards of market conduct.
+^{2:} This sub-component is an average based on two survey questions relating to stakeholder perceptions of the FMA's actions to support market integrity, and the FMA helping to raise standards of market conduct.